What You’ll Learn 🧭

 d = offset

-The Scale and Offset factors are defined manually in the columns:
+The Scale and Offset values are defined manually in their respective columns:

 Polynomial

-Polynomial scaling is used for nonlinear sensors, calculated by the equation:
+Polynomial scaling is used for nonlinear sensors.
+The output is calculated using the polynomial equation:

 Example: Polynom scaling (a0 + a1*x + ... +an*xn) enter the n number and the coefficients in the Coef. column (coefficient a0 defines the offset).